Maja Einstein

-Maja Einstein (born Maria Einstein, married name Maja Winteler-Einstein) (18 November 1881 - 25 June 1951) was a German Romanist and the younger sister of the physicist Albert Einstein.
+Maria "Maja" Einstein Winteler (18 November 1881 - 25 June 1951) was a German Romanist and the younger sister of the physicist Albert Einstein.

 Early life and education

 Einstein was born in Munich.
 Her mother was Pauline Einstein (née Koch) and her father was Hermann Einstein.
-Maja Einstein attended elementary school in Munich.
+Einstein attended elementary school in Munich.
 Through mismanagement the family got into financial difficulties and moved to Italy.
 In Milan she attended the German-speaking International School from 1887 to 1894.
 In 1899 she moved to Aarau, where her brother Albert attended the Kantonsschule and joined the family of the school professor Jost Winteler.
 There she met his youngest son Paul Winteler, her future husband.
 In Aarau she was a student of the teacher's seminar from 1899 to 1902.
 After the death of her father she acquired the teacher's patent in 1905.

 Einstein studied Romance languages and literature in Berlin, Bern, and Paris.
 She received her doctorate from the University of Bern in 1909 with the dissertation Feststellung des Handschriftenverhältnises des Chevalier au Cygne und Enfances Godefroy.
 On 23 March 1910 she married Paul Winteler and lost her work permit as a result.